OpenSourceTB/TB_Website_Code/README.md

         { "name": "Tim Connor", "affiliation": "El Hefe", "url": "www.cloudcity.io" }, { "name": "Mat Todd",
           "affiliation": "University of Sydney",
+          "affiliation_url": "sydney.edu.au",
+          "discipline": "Chemist",
           "url": "groups.chem.usyd.edu.au/todd/the-boss.html",
           "gravatar_email": "},
         { "name": "Stephanie Geerlings" }
       ]

-  The elements: url, affiliation, and gravatar_email are optional.
+  The elements: url, affiliation, discipline, and gravatar_email are optional.
 If name is not provided, "Anonymous" is used for their name.

   The different display cases are: